Linux Secure Boot support for agents

 - On the Perform MOK management screen, select Enroll MOK.

-- On the Enroll the key(s)? screen, select Yes and then enter the password you set in step 4, above.
+- Select Yes, then enter the password you set in step 4.

 - On the The system must now be rebooted screen, select OK to confirm your changes and reboot.